 Iran, formerly known as Persia, is a region with long history of cultural, administrative and artistic achievements.
-The first Persian state was founded by Cyrus the Great, founder of the Achaemenid Empire.
-Modern-day Iran was the heartland of a serious of successive, powerful Persian Empires, the region was conquered by the Islamic Caliphate and converted to Islam.
-Persian culture, learning and administration greatly influenced the many rules and dynasties in the region.
-Whether or not the ruler was of Persian, Arabic, Turkic, or Mongolian descent, Persian style of ruling and Persian intelligentsia played key roles in the government.
+The first unified Persian state was founded by Cyrus the Great, founder of the Achaemenid Empire.
+Modern-day Iran was the heartland of a serious of successive, powerful Persian empires for much of the Classical period.
+In the seventh century, the region was conquered by the Islamic Caliphate and converted to Islam.
+Persian culture, learning and administration greatly influenced the many rulers and dynasties in the region.
+Whether the ruler was of Persian, Arabic, Turkic, or Mongolian descent, Persian intelligentsia and institutions played key roles in the government.

-Known as Persia until 1935, Iran became an Islamic republic in 1979 after the ruling monarchy was overthrown and Shah Mohammad Reza Pahlavi was forced into exile.
-Conservative clerical forces established a theocratic system of government with ultimate political authority vested in a learned religious scholar referred to commonly as the Supreme Leader who, according to the constitution, is accountable only to the Assembly of Experts - a popularly elected 86-member body of clerics.
-US-Iranian relations have been strained since a group of Iranian students seized the US Embassy in Tehran on 4 November 1979 and held it until 20 January 1981.
+Iran became an Islamic republic in 1979 after the ruling Pahlavi dynasty was overthrown and was forced into exile.
+Conservative clerical forces established a theocratic system of government with ultimate political authority vested in a learned religious scholar referred to commonly as the Supreme Leader who, according to the constitution, is accountable only to the Assembly of Experts - a popularly elected body of clerics.
+US-Iranian relations have been strained since a group of Iranian students seized the US Embassy in Tehran, taking the workers hostage for 444 days.
 During 1980-88, Iran fought a bloody, indecisive war with Iraq that eventually expanded into the Persian Gulf and led to clashes between US Navy and Iranian military forces between 1987 and 1988.
-Iran has been designated a state sponsor of terrorism for its activities in Lebanon and elsewhere in the world and remains subject to US, UN, and EU economic sanctions and export controls because of its continued involvement in terrorism and its nuclear weapons ambitions.
+Iran has been designated a state sponsor of terrorism for its activities in Lebanon and elsewhere in the world and remains subject to US, UN, and EU economic sanctions and export controls because of its continued involvement in terrorism and its nuclear ambitions.

-Following the election of reformer Hojjat ol-Eslam Mohammad Khatami as president in 1997 and a reformist Majles (legislature) in 2000, a campaign to foster political reform in response to popular dissatisfaction was initiated.
+Following the election of reformer Mohammad Khatami as president in 1997 and a reformist legislature in 2000, a campaign to foster political reform in response to popular dissatisfaction was initiated.
 The movement floundered as conservative politicians, through the control of unelected institutions, prevented reform measures from being enacted and increased repressive measures.
-Starting with nationwide municipal elections in 2003 and continuing through Majles elections in 2004, conservatives reestablished control over Iran's elected government institutions, which culminated with the August 2005 inauguration of hardliner Mahmud Ahmadinejad as president.
+Over time, conservatives were able to reestablish control over the political landscape, culminating with the August 2005 inauguration of hardliner Mahmud Ahmadinejad as president.
 His controversial reelection in June 2009 sparked nationwide protests over allegations of electoral fraud.
-The UN Security Council has passed a number of resolutions (1696 in July 2006, 1737 in December 2006, 1747 in March 2007, 1803 in March 2008, and 1835 in September 2008) calling for Iran to suspend its uranium enrichment and reprocessing activities and comply with its IAEA obligations and responsibilities.
-Resolutions 1737, 1477, and 1803 subject a number of Iranian individuals and entities involved in Iran's nuclear and ballistic missile programs to sanctions.
-Additionally, several Iranian entities are subject to US sanctions under Executive Order 13382 designations for proliferation activities and EO 13224 designations for support of terrorism.
+The UN Security Council has passed a number of resolutions calling for Iran to suspend its uranium enrichment and reprocessing activities and comply with its IAEA obligations and responsibilities.

-With recent revelations about Iran's progress towards nuclear testing, as well as the election of relative moderate Hassan Rouhani to the Presidency in 2013, Iran's international position is again the center of a great deal of debate.
+With recent revelations about Iran's progress towards nuclear testing, as well as the election of relative moderate Hassan Rouhani to the Presidency in 2013, Iran's international position continues to be the center of debate and controversy.